 The Chase Sapphire Preferred card is offer 40,000 points after you make $3,000 in purchases in the first 3 months.
 There is a $95 annual fee, but it is waived for the first year.
 Thanks to the readers who sent this in.
 (There is also a regular Chase Sapphire card with no annual fee, that is offering 10,000 points after you only spend $500 in the first 3 months.
 Don’t get that one.)

 What can you do with 40,000 points?
-You can get a check for $400, a credit towards a flight purchase of $500 (online booking free, but $20 fee via phone), or 40,000 frequent flier miles with a 1.25 miles per dollar point transfer.
+You can get a credit towards a travel purchase of $500 (online booking free, but $20 fee via phone), or 40,000 frequent flier miles with a 1.25 miles per dollar point transfer.
 The exact participating airlines are unknown.
 Info taken from their benefits guide.

 Rewards program quality?
 At 1 point per $1 spent with no special bonus categories, and only a 20% bonus for $50,000 in annual spending, this card is not worth a $95 annual fee.
 I’d sign-up, redeem the points for a quick and easy $400, and then cancel the card within the first year.